sdetmharinavi/hnvtx/scripts/output.md

       });
       if (error) throw error;
     },
-    // THE FIX: Implement the correct two-step offline sync process on success
     onSuccess: async () => {
       toast.success(`Systems for ring "${ring?.name}" have been updated.`);

       // Step 1: Manually trigger a re-sync of the v_rings view to update IndexedDB await syncEntity(supabase, localDb, 'v_rings');

-      // Step 2: Invalidate the page's query key to force it to re-read from IndexedDB await queryClient.invalidateQueries({ queryKey: ['rings-data', 'all'] });
+      // Step 2: Invalidate the page's query key to force it to re-read from IndexedDB/Server
+      // CORRECTED: The key is 'rings-manager-data', not 'rings-data' await queryClient.invalidateQueries({ queryKey: ['rings-manager-data'] });

       onClose();
     },